Winter 2015: Math/Mech 358, Section 201: Engineering Analysis

 hours of the missed test, and presented with a doctor's note immediately

-Assignments will be handed out approximately every two weeks.
+Homework assignments will be handed out approximately every two weeks.

 These will contain problems that you should work and understand before